OctopusDeploy/blog/blog/2017-05/odcm-rfc.md

  - RFC
 ---

 In an [earlier post](octopuses.md) we talked about some of the real world problems our customers are having with Octopus at scale, and introduced some of our vision for solving those problems in Octopus 4.0.
-One of the things we left off with was imagining a tool to centrally manage a number of Octopus servers.
-In this post we're going to talk more about what we think that might look like.
+In that post we floated the idea of a tool that centrally manage a number of Octopus servers.
+In this post we are going to talk more about what this tool, provisionally named **Octopus Data Center Manager** (ODCM) would look like.

-## Octopus Data Center Manager
-Our thinking is that this new tool will actually be a new product.
-Its working name is **Octopus Data Center Manager** (ODCM).

 ## Scenarios
 We'll outline some specific usage scenarios in this section, and in the next we'll look at the ODCM features that will enable them.